 Conducted qualitative research among dropouts, students, parents and teachers.
 The student journey was mapped from drop out to obtaining a GED.
 The journey revealed triggers, barriers, pain points and motivators.

 Kill the doubt.
-Motivate potential students to take the first step by helping them overcome their insecurities, not by sugar coating the outlook of their future.
+Motivate potential students to take the first step by helping them overcome their insecurities.

 Take the first step, call the GED prep center.